MicrochipTech/fpga-hls-examples/Training1/readme.md

 SmartHLS generated IP components on to the PolarFire board by following the steps below:

-1. Connect the USB cable from J12 on the PolarFire® board to your PC.
+1. Connect the JTAG Programing Header from J18 and the USB cable from J12 on the PolarFire® board to your PC.

 2. Connect the camera board at J5 and remove the lens caps.